 6. Contents of the pack and other information

-What Warfarin tablets contain
+What Warfarin 0.5mg Tablets contain

-- The active substance is warfarin sodium.
-Each tablet contains warfarin - The other ingredients are: lactose monohydrate, maize starch, pregelatinized starch, sodium starch glycolate and magnesium stearate. - Warfarin tablets contain Erythrosine aluminium Lake (E127) as the colourant.
+- The active substance is Warfarin.
+Each tablet contains 0.5mg of warfarin. - The other ingredients are lactose, maize starch, pregelatinized maize starch, purified water, sodium starch glycolate and magnesium stearate.